-On January 29, 2021, the CDC issued guidance extending eviction moratoriums for covered persons put in place by the CARES Act through March 31, 2021.
-The FHFA subsequently extended the foreclosure moratorium for loans backed by Fannie Mae and Freddie Mac and the eviction moratorium for real estate owned by Fannie Mae and Freddie Mac until July 31, 2021 and September 30, 2021, respectively.
-The U.S. Housing and Urban Development Department subsequently extended the FHA foreclosure and eviction moratoria to July 31, 2021, and September 30, 2021, respectively.
-Despite the expirations of these foreclosure moratoria, a final rule adopted by the CFPB on June 28, 2021, effectively prohibited servicers from initiating a foreclosure before January 1, 2022, in most instances.
-Foreclosure activity has risen since the end of the moratorium, with foreclosure starts in the third quarter of 2022 up 167% from the comparable period in 2021, but still remaining slightly below pre-pandemic levels.
+On January 29, 2021, the CDC issuedguidance extending eviction moratoriums for coveredpersons put in place by the CARES throught March 31, 2021.
+The FHFA subsequently extended the foreclosure moratorium for loans backed by Fannie Mae and Freddie Mac the eviction moratorium for real estate owned by Fannie Mae and Freddie Mac until July 31, 2021 and September 30, 2021, respectively.
+The U.S. Housing and Urban Development Department subsequently extended the FHA foreclosure and eviction May 30, 2021, and September 30, 2021, respectively.
+Despite the expirations of these foreclosure moratoria, a final rule adopted by DFPB on June 28, 2021, effectively prohibited servicers from initiating a foreclosure before January 1, 2022, in most instances.
+Foreclosure activity has risen since the end of the moratorium, with foreclosure starts in the third quarter of 2022 up 167% from the comparable period in 2021, but still remaining slightly below pre-pandemiclevels.